Портал тувиноведения

 Russian Orthodox and Old Believers

 They are present in Tuva, but their numbers are small.
 The first Orthodox mission in Tuva was organized in 1868.
 The first Orthodox church in Kyzyl was built in 1911.
-It was subsequently destroyed, but in 1929, at a time when such a thing would have been impossible in the Soviet Union, it was replaced by a new church, which continued to function throughout the Soviet period.
+It was subsequently destroyed, but in 1929, at a time when such a thing would have been impossible in the Soviet Union, it was replaced by a new church, Old and new religions in Tuvawhich continued to function throughout the Soviet period.
 Institutional Christianity was preserved under the Communist regime more effectively in Tuva than in most other places in the USSR.

 Nevertheless, Orthodoxy has always remained of minor significance in Tuva, which is practically the only region of the Russian Federation where Orthodoxy has experienced no revival in the 1990s.
 The Orthodox in Tuva are confined to two parishes, in Kyzyl and Turan, and five communities.
 In practice, Orthodox life centers on these parishes, which have several hundred members who attend the regular services on Saturday evenings and Sunday mornings, and up to 1000 who attend services at festivals.